FateMeetsLuck/dmildew/README.md

 Binding structs can only be done by wrapping the struct inside a class and storing the class object in a ScriptObject.

-The function or delegate signature that can be wrapped inside a ScriptValue (and thus ScriptFunction) is `ScriptValue function(Context, ScriptValue* thisObj, ScriptValue[] args, ref NativeFunctionError);` And such a function is wrapped by `ScriptValue(new ScriptFunction("name of function", &nativeFunction))`.
+The function or delegate signature that can be wrapped inside a ScriptAny (and thus ScriptFunction) is `ScriptAny function(Context, ScriptAny* thisObj, ScriptAny[] args, ref NativeFunctionError);` And such a function is wrapped by `ScriptAny(new ScriptFunction("name of function", &nativeFunction))`.
 This is analogous to how Lua bindings work.

 `bindingexample.zip` in the examples folder contains a simple program that binds a class and its public methods and properties.
-D classes that are bound can be extended by the script as long as the native function constructor checks that the `thisObj` parameter is an object and assigns the native object to it or otherwise creates a brand new ScriptObject with the native object assigned to it.
+D classes that are bound can be extended by the script as long as the native function constructor checks that the `thisObj` parameter is an object and assigns the native object to it.

 ## Caveats

-Unlike JavaScript, arrays in Mildew are primitives and can be concatenated with the '+' operator.
-It is not possible to reassign the length property of an array.

 This language is stricter than JavaScript.
 Global variables cannot be redeclared unless they are undefined by setting them to `undefined`.
 Local variables cannot be redeclared in the same scope likewise.
 Semicolons are always required.

 ## Current Goals

 * Implement the class and extends keywords as syntactic sugar for the existing prototype inheritance.
-* Implement labelled loops and break and continue with labels.
 * Implement postfix and prefix increment and decrement operators.
 * Refactor code to easily implement all math assignment operators (such as `*=`).
-* Refactor Interpreter so that all functions automatically have a `call` method in their prototype.
-Currently `someFunction.call` works but `someFunction["call"]` does not.
 * Possibly support importing other scripts from a script.
 However, most host applications would probably prefer to do this with XML and their own solution.
 * Bind classes with one line of code with mixins and template metaprogramming.
 * Write a more complete and robust standard library for the scripting language.